-Of ‘Kauf Lokal’ as we say in Munich.
+Or ‘Kauf Lokal’ as we say in Munich.
 Look for the Kauf Lokal sign for local handmade artisanal products so you can directly support Munich’s local small business economy.
-For a full list of Kauf Lokal stores, you can visit Kauf Lokal.
-An easy way to use this guide is by entering the zip code of your hotel or accommodation to see what is around you or search by category.
+You can visit Kauf Lokal for the full list of local stores participating.
+An easy way to use this guide is by entering your hotel’s or accommodation’s zip code to see what is around you or search by category.
 Supporting local businesses in Munich has never been easier with the handy guide created by a local entrepreneur.
-If you’re BIG into supporting local businesses, then visit during the Kauf Lokal expo in May where you’ll find all Munich’s local brands big and small under one roof.
+If you’re BIG into supporting local businesses, then visit during the Kauf Lokal expo in May, where you’ll find all Munich’s local brands, big and small, under one roof.

 Elle’Cee is a Black-owned clothing boutique in Munich.
 The woman who owns it is incredibly friendly and speaks fluent English.
-Stop in and spice up your wardrobe and support a local small business.
-While you’re there swing by Annam Grill, one of my favorite places for fresh Vietnamese food in Munich.
+Stop in, spice up your wardrobe, and support a local small business.
+While you’re there, swing by Annam Grill, one of my favorite places for fresh Vietnamese food in Munich.
 We eat here at least once a week.

-Makula is a Black-owned West African restaurant and serves some of the best food in Munich.
-The owner is hilarious and will often share some of his secret spicy booze with you after you’re full of flavorful vegan food.
-I also love Black-owned Cafe Omo for fantastic Ethiopian food – their flatbread and vegan sample platter for 2 are literal perfection.
+Makula is a Black-owned West African restaurant serving some of Munich’s best food.
+The owner is hilarious and often shares some of his secret spicy booze with you after you’re full of flavorful vegan food.
+I also love Black-owned Cafe Omo for fantastic Ethiopian food – their flatbread and vegan sample platter for 2 is literal perfection.

 Bellevue di Monaco is a cafe, restaurant, and community center where migrants work and gain employment skills.
-They have a ‘pay what you can’ system and the more money you pay for your food the more money goes back into helping the program helping migrants gain employment and afford basic housing.
+They have a ‘pay what you can’ system, and the more you pay for your food, the more money goes back into a program to help migrants gain employment and afford basic housing.

-If you shop around Glockenbachviertel at places like Eiscafé Eismeer or Kraftwerk you’ll be supporting businesses that are owned by members of, or support the LGBTQIA community.
+If you shop around Glockenbachviertel at places like Eiscafé Eismeer or Kraftwerk, you’ll be supporting businesses owned by members of or supporting the LGBTQIA community.